shai-amar/host-tracker/README.md

 # host-tracker
-This is a tand alone java application (maven based) that tracks after the server and let the developer know weather its alive or not
+This is a stand alone java application (maven based) that tracks after the server and let the developer know weather its alive or not

 `host-tracker` sends the `URL` as a GET request and check for the response